 Staying updated on the latest technology is one of the many challenges engineers face today.
-Join us for our eighth season of worldwide technical seminars that begin in Europe in September.
+Join us this spring in the US and Asia for the eighth season of technical seminars.
 These comprehensive one-day seminars offer rich technical and practical presentations ideal for engineers looking for the latest advancements in power supply design.
+Registration is free.

 Abstract — Two possible control techniques for a buck PFC converter are proposed, where the input current is indirectly shaped by shaping the inductor current.
 A thorough analysis on the harmonic content of the AC line current is presented for each control technique to examine the allowable voltage gain (K value) for meeting EN61000-3-2, Class C and D. Results of the harmonic analysis are used to derive the required value of K and therefore VOUT necessary to meet Class C and D requirements from a given AC line voltage.
 The goal of designing a buck PFC for highest efficiency, while passing EN61000-3-2, Class D is verified with a 300W dual interleaved boundary conduction mode buck PFC converter.